Before the Auction

 After the Auction

-- The Purchase price paid by the Buyer is the hammer price plus the Buyer’s fee of 16% (including VAT)
+- The Purchase price paid by the Buyer is the hammer price plus the Buyer’s fee of 18.5% (incl 23% VAT)

-- Buyers must pay for their lots by debit card, cash, bank transfer, cash or cheque by prior arrangement, but no credit cards.
-(Debit cards have a daily limit unless prior arrangement is made with your bank)
+- Buyers must pay for their lots by debit card, cash, bank transfer or cash However we do not accept credit cards as a form of payment.
+Please note that debit cards have a daily limit unless prior arrangement is made with your bank.

-- All lots must be paid for in full before delivery
+- All lots must be paid for in full before collection.

 - If payment is not completed within 10 days, any lots purchased by the Buyer may be sold by the Auctioneer and any costs or shortfall must be paid by the Buyer.